Nomusa990822/Spotify-Analytics-Insight/README.md

 ## Project Overview

-This project explores what drives song popularity on Spotify using real-world data from the Spotify Wrapped 2025 dataset.
+This project analyzes Spotify song data to uncover patterns behind music popularity using the Spotify Wrapped 2025 dataset.

-The goal is to understand how audio features such as **danceability, energy, tempo (BPM), and valence** influence a song’s streaming performance.
+The objective is to understand how audio features such as **danceability, energy, tempo (BPM), and valence** influence a song’s streaming performance.

-By building a structured data analytics pipeline, this project transforms raw datasets into meaningful insights and visualizations that explain patterns behind high-performing songs.
+By building a structured data analytics pipeline, the project transforms raw data into meaningful insights and visualizations that explain what drives high-performing songs.

 ---